OzarmCtz/WebXPloit/README.md

 # WebXPloit: Pentesting Tools

-**WebXPloit** is a collection of pentesting tools developed as a personal project for enjoyment and educational purposes in the field of cybersecurity.
-This project is designed to facilitate learning and experimentation with various security concepts and practices.
+**WebXPloit** is a Python script designed to scrape the web for identifying misconfigurations in servers and websites.
+Developed in Python, this tool aims to enhance security by uncovering potential vulnerabilities related to improper server settings and website configurations.

+Please note that the tool is not yet open for contributions.

 ### Legal Disclaimer